grm34/archboot/README.md

 The only thing you need is one USB bootable device of [Arch Linux](https://mir.archlinux.fr/iso/latest)

+You can obviously try it in a virtual machine first...

 ## Usage

 **1.** Reboot computer, open Boot Selection Menu and boot on the USB device